Free Spell Check Libraries, Free Spell Checkers Source Code

 This page lists free spell checker source code, libraries, DLLs, ActiveX controls, and Delphi components that you can use to provide a spell checking facility in your application.
 Many, if not all of them, also come with spell check dictionaries that you can use, and some even come with dictionaries for a variety of languages, so that you don't have to build your own dictionary from scratch.

-Note that if you can find free edit controls, source code and libraries on the Free C / C++ Libraries, Source Code and Frameworks page.
+You can find free edit controls, source code and libraries on the Free C / C++ Libraries, Source Code and Frameworks page.
 Furthermore, if you are looking for WYSIWYG web editor to embed into your web page, you might want to look at the Free Online Web-Based WYSIWYG HTML Editor JavaScripts page as well.

 Other Source Code / Libraries